By Peter Anderson, MBA, AristaMD advisor | Featured in HIT Consultant

 6. Using eConsult technology, medication adjustments can be recommended remotely by a specialist, and the patient’s PCP can then carry out that adjustment, sometimes also on a remote basis.
 Adjusting medications and ensure compliance is especially important for at-risk patient populations such as older adults, people with chronic conditions, and immunocompromised patients.

-Telehealth is here to stay, and specialist eConsults play an integral role in delivering timely care to patients in need. eConsults are a valuable COVID-19 telehealth resource for your organization by providing PCPs access to specialists “on-demand” so patients receive care, even when a face-to-face visit is not possible.
+Telehealth and virtual consultations are here to stay.
+Specialist eConsults play an integral role in delivering timely care to patients in need. eConsults are a valuable COVID-19 telehealth resource for your organization by providing PCPs access to specialists “on-demand” so patients receive care, even when a face-to-face visit is not possible.
 Telehealth has become an important component of healthcare and eConsults now deliver timely access to care for all.
 Besides the use of eConsults for complex issues, these tools enable AI for front door triage, video for low acuity PCP visits, and patient messaging for post-visit follow-up.
 Hand in hand with eConsults, other telehealth tools allow patients access to more equitable and timely care.

 About Peter Anderson